9dots/devy/devy-minecraft/plan.md

   - code
   - predict
   - observe
-  - explain (what happened or didn't happen)
+  - explain (when tutor is available)
   - loop to start
 - share out findings with build partner
 - partner explains code back (or to tutor)